Lhskillz/Consumer-Complaints-Analysis/README.md

 ---
 ### 🧹 Data Cleaning And Transformation

 Several cleaning and transformation processes were performed to prepare the dataset for analysis.

+---

+### 🔹 Step 1: Handling Missing Values

+Missing values were identified and replaced to improve data completeness and consistency.

+- **Sub-product** → Replaced missing values with `"Unknown"`
+- **Sub-issue** → Replaced missing values with `"Not Specified"`
+- **Company Public Response** → Replaced missing values with `"Not Specified"`
+- **Timely Response** → Replaced missing values with `"Not Specified"`

+---

+### 🔹 Step 2: Standardizing Column Names

+Column names were cleaned and standardized to improve readability and consistency.

+- Removed special characters from column names
+- Renamed **Timely Response?** → **Timely Response**

+---

+### 🔹 Step 3: Data Type Validation

+The dataset structure and data types were validated to ensure accurate analysis.

+- Verified date columns
+- Confirmed categorical columns as text fields

+---

+### 🔹 Step 4: Duplicate Validation

+Duplicate checks were performed to maintain data integrity.

+- No duplicate records were found in the dataset

+---

+### 🔹 Step 5: Dataset Structuring

+The dataset was reorganized and formatted for better usability and analysis.

+- Improved dataset readability
+- Standardized naming conventions
+- Retained all relevant columns
+### 🧹 Data Cleaning And Transformation
+Several cleaning and transformation processes were performed to prepare the dataset for analysis.

 **Cleaning Steps Performed**